Call Today! 888-234-8376

 - Table Rated 1-16 or Table Rated A-P

-How does a life insurance company determine which health rating category I belong in?
+How does a life insurance company determine my health rating class?

 As you will notice, smoking is one of the biggest factors to determine your life insurance rate.
 Every category has a smoker and non-smoker rate, the smoker rate of course being higher.
 In addition to your smoking status, a life insurance company will use the information they have gathered about your life, lifestyle, habits, and medical state and history to determine which category to put you in.